wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

      1 file changed, 2 insertions(+), 0 deletions(-)
     > git push

 .. note:: Writing good commit messages is a key part of a maintainable project.
-A guide on writing commit messages can be found `here <https://cbea.ms/git-commit/>`_.
+A guide on writing commit messages can be found [here](https://cbea.ms/git-commit/).

 Git Pull
 ^^^^^^^^